Beyond-ML-Labs/artwork/README.md

-# artwork
-BeyondML Related Logos and Artwork
+# BeyondML Related Logos and Artwork
+In this repo, we provide Adlik artwork in 2 standard formats (SVG and PNG), 3 layouts (horizontal, vertical and icon) and in 3 versions (color/black/white).

+# Use of trademark or logo
+Please refer to Linux Foundation Trademark Usage page to learn about the usage policy and guidelines: https://www.linuxfoundation.org/trademark-usage.

+# Questions?
+Please email info@lfaidata.foundation.